zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 ## Methodology

-Study was conducted using a real production workload We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
+Study was conducted using a real production workload

+- We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
-We took 190k samples ran over several weeks using our Adaptive algorithm, using t-digest to calculate the median.
+- We took 190k samples ran over several weeks using our Adaptive algorithm, using T-digest to calculate the median.
-We used a 20 sample round-robin sampling using t-digest.
+- We used a 20 sample round-robin sampling using T-digest.
-We used our max-block procedure to ensure that we were always using the most up-to-tip-of-chain endpoints for our samples.
+- We used our max-block procedure to ensure that we were always using the most up-to-tip-of-chain endpoints for our samples.

+Read more about how T-Digest works: https://www.softwareimpacts.com/article/S2665-9638(20)30040-3/fulltext

 ### Assumptions